Woody2357/Linear-Discriminant-Analysis-LDA/README.md

 # Linear-Discriminant-Analysis-LDA
-Linear discriminant analysis (LDA) (also known as Multiple Discriminant Analysis (MDA)) is a linear dimensional reduction method aiming at projecting data from different categories to a low-dimensional space so that the images of data from different categories are separated as much as possible.
+Linear Discriminant Analysis (LDA), also known as Multiple Discriminant Analysis (MDA), is a linear dimensionality reduction technique.
+It projects data onto a lower-dimensional space while maximizing the separation between categories.

+This repository applies LDA to the MNIST dataset for dimensionality reduction and compares its results with Principal Component Analysis (PCA).